- Photo credit: Tom Cubbage

-Christine lives in the Blue Ridge Highlands in Southwest Virginia.
-She is formerly from the Chicago suburbs where she never saw a bluebird!
-She is a volunteer for the non-profit Virginia Bluebird Society (VBS) as County Coordinator for both Patrick and Floyd Counties.
-Christine established the Woolwine House Bluebird Trail commencing Spring 2008.
-In monitoring and maintaining the nestboxes, Christine follows the VBS and Virginia Society of Ornithology’s (VSO) Principles of Birding Ethics while collecting accurate records of the cycle of nest building; egg laying, incubating, and counts eggs and hatchings and fledgings of the baby bluebirds.
+I established the Woolwine House Bluebird Trail beginning February 2008 after installing the first 14 nest boxes in my community.
+In monitoring and maintaining the nestboxes, I follow full VBS protocol and Virginia Society of Ornithology’s (VSO) Principles of Birding Ethics while collecting accurate records of the cycle of nest building; egg laying, incubating, and counts eggs and hatchings and fledgings of the baby bluebirds.
 Monitoring detects problems early and provide a greater chance of survival for protected cavity-nesting birds such as the chickadee, titmouse, nuthatch, tree swallow, and the wren; while also looking for signs of house sparrow nesting, ants, blowflies, and wasps that deter and kill birds using the nestboxes and administers remedies to discourage them.
 The use of predator guards minimize the chance that snakes, squirrels, raccoons, large birds, mice, and cats that prey on the eggs and nestlings.
-Christine is on the Speaker’s Bureau for the North American Bluebird Society (NABS) and conducts free educational presentations and workshops to local groups, trains beginners in proper nestbox selection and installation and monitoring using VBS recommendations, and will coordinate and include that data for the VBS which is kept in the state’s records and forwarded to NABS and the Transcontinental Bluebird Trail in North America.
-Christine thoroughly enjoyed attending the 2009 NABS Annual Conference in September Grantville, PA.
+I serve on the Speakers’ Bureau for the North American Bluebird Society, (NABS) and I conduct free educational presentations and workshops to local groups, train beginners in proper nestbox and predator guard selection, installation, record keeping, and monitoring using VBS recommendations, and will coordinate and include that data for the VBS which is kept in the state’s records and forwarded to NABS and the Transcontinental Bluebird Trail in North America.
+I thoroughly enjoyed attending the 2009 NABS Annual Conference in September Grantville, PA.

-The Virginia Bluebird Society (VBS) is an affiliate of the North American Bluebird Society (NABS) and is a Chapter of the Virginia Society of Ornithology (VSO).
+The Virginia Bluebird Society (VBS) is an non-profit, all-volunteer 501(c)(3) affiliate organization of the North American Bluebird Society (NABS) and is a Chapter of the Virginia Society of Ornithology (VSO).
 It was founded in 1998 to promote bluebirds and other native cavity nesters in Virginia.
 The Virginia Bluebird Society offers grants for new or refurbished bluebird trails on public lands, for Youth and Scouts groups, and other non-profit/charity organizations interested in installing and monitoring nestboxes.
-For more information on the joys of bluebirding, installing a nestbox or a monitored bluebird trail, sponsoring a nestbox for the VBS, or VBS grants, contact Christine through this website/blog: http://woolwinehousebluebirdtrail.com or refer to the VBS website: http://www.virginiabluebirds.org
+For more information on the joys of bluebirding, installing a nestbox or a monitored bluebird trail, sponsoring a nestbox for the VBS, or VBS grants, contact Christine through this website/blog for more info: http://woolwinehousebluebirdtrail.com or refer to the VBS website: http://www.virginiabluebirds.org In addition to joining the North American Bluebird Society (NABS), I also joined the North Carolina Bluebird Society (NCBS) as of 2011.
+In 2013, I joined the Texas Bluebird Society (TBS).
+In addition to bluebirding and other birdwatching, I anticipate the hummingbirds’ arrivals each Spring through a migration map online: http://www.hummingbirds.net/ At home, there are usually from 8 to 11 hummingbird feeders surrounding the house for a delightful show of the smallest and fastest birds and their humorous antics and beautiful agile flight patterns.
+Nectar is made daily averaging a gallon made each day!
+In 2013, I joned the Virginia Society of Ornithology (VSO), so that I can learn so much more about other birds.

 Would you like to experience the pure joy of finding these in a nestbox?